vladdobre/ci_server/README.md

 7) The server should now be visible online and you can access it using the url provided by ngrok
 8) You can use the url to use the server as a webhook in Github

+*Note*: To run the project, there is a variable in the Main class called "command" and "mavenCommand" that is used to build and compile the project.
+It depends on the operating system you are using.
+If you are using Windows, or Linux you have to select the right command.
+The default command is for Linux.
+If you are using Windows, you have to change the command by commenting the current command and uncommenting the other command.

 ## Running the project in the KTH server
 In order to run the project in the KTH server, you need to do the following steps: